chmp/misc-exp/chmp/docs/ds.md

 ### `chmp.ds.tdformat`
 `chmp.ds.tdformat(time_delta)`

-Format a timedelta given in seconds.
+Format a timedelta given in seconds or as a `datetime.timedelta`.

 ### `chmp.ds.ascii_bar`